Nicer error reporting

 }

-Now, running this we’ll get our custom error message:
+Running this, we’ll get our custom error message:

 Error: CustomError("Error reading `test.txt`: No such file or directory (os error 2)")